scottdmorris/facial_recognition_classification/README.md

 Ran on Macbook Pro 2017 3.1 GHz Dual-Core Intel Core i5

 Click [here](https://drive.google.com/file/d/16xMAO1Du6kXXlbLwuGrkTyIUGvS5UCtt/view?usp=sharing) to access the dataset and training sets.
-(Too big for github)
+(Too large of a size for Github)

 The model should be run in a Jupyter Notebook and remember to change filepaths as needed.